The Circuito de Oro is a must-see for any visitor to Paraguay.Read more...

 An attractive lakeside town in the Circuito de Oro, Areguá is home to potters, artists and novelists.

-Areguá must be one of the key towns to visit in a Circuito de Oro tour.
+Areguá must be one of the best towns to visit in a Circuito de Oro tour.
 It is one of three craft towns specialising in ceramics, and is the nearest to Asunción.
 (The others are Itá and Tobatí.)
 It is a lovely town, marked by an elegant church at the top of the hill and splendid colonial-type houses on the Avenida Estigarribia leading up to it.
 It is increasingly regarded as a prestige town, bursting with little art galleries, that merits the preservation of its architecture.
 A number of artists and writers have made their home here, including the distinguished novelist Gabriel Casaccia, whose striking novel La Babosa is set in the town.

 There are streets lined with craft shops selling ceramics, with much in the way of attractive, large, unglazed flowerpots and pretty small candleholders with holes for the light to shine through.
 However, there is also a lot of moulded clay work that is less pleasing to European and North American taste, such as garden gnomes, along with frogs, tortoises, swans and toadstools.
 Another variety of mass-produced moulded clay is their typical line in crib figures, which come out in force in the pre-Christmas period, although a few artists are now beginning to make original hand-formed figures.